jassn/anbird/carlife/README.md

 ## Tasks to do:
 - [ ] How to report endpoints to iPhone?
+- [ ] rewrite adb service to another program.
+- [ ] Study AOA working flow; then apply to iPhone.
 - [x] adb_open, adb_write are defined as inline.
 - [ ] usbmon (USB sniffer)
 - [ ] Apple Tool for debug (CarPlay)